ungive/discord-music-presence/documentation/supported-media-players.md

 |           ...            | Not supported yet, but will likely be added in the future                      |

 > Media from websites in browsers and Linux are not yet supported

-*\* This means Music Presence was only tested with the paid or unpaid version of the player, i.e. with a paid subscription or with the free, unpaid version*

 <sup>1</sup> Using [this](https://github.com/th-ch/youtube-music) unofficial desktop app
 <sup>2</sup> From the developer "DryForest", [link](https://apps.microsoft.com/detail/9nblggh67n4f)